Journaling is a simple and accessible way to reflect on your professional life and to enhance your performance and wellbeing.

 In today’s fast-paced ‘knowledge economy’ we are all under constant pressure to learn new skills and to hone existing ones.
 However, to quote the American philosopher, psychologist and educational reformer John Dewey: “We do not learn from experience...we learn from reflecting on experience.”

-Supporting this, research by Giada Di Stefano and his colleagues focused on how individual learning can be augmented when people can not only ‘do’ but also ‘think’ about what they have been doing.
+Supporting this, research by Giada Di Stefano and her colleagues focused on how individual learning can be augmented when people can not only ‘do’ but also ‘think’ about what they have been doing.
 Its authors conducted a range of field studies, concluding that “reflection is a powerful mechanism by which experience is translated into learning”.
 Specifically, they argue that:

 - learning from direct experience can be more effective if coupled with reflection